 Today is my birthday.
 I am 31 years old.
 For such a long stretch of my adolescence, birthdays were something I dreaded.
-I would always allow myself to get over excited about the day, build up an unrealistic idea of what wonderful, magical, things would happen
+I would always allow myself to get over-excited about the day, build up an unrealistic idea of what wonderful, magical, things would happen

 (insert fantasy of flying unicorns here.
 No not Pegasus, because in my mind they had horns and wings - very different) all to feel let down when it was over.
 Classic Charlie Brown syndrome.

 As the years progressed, birthdays got better and better.
 I remember the first birthday I loved just like it was yesterday.
 It was my 18th birthday.
-My dad and I had traveled to Japan for the first time to see my brother.
+My dad and I had travelled to Japan for the first time to see my brother.
 We spent the entire day in the shrine town of Nikko, just the two of us.
-Everything was so overwhelming for a girl who hadn’t strayed very far from home.
+Everything was so overwhelming for a girl who hadn't strayed very far from home.
 The scale of the temples was like nothing I had ever seen before and I was bowled over by the sheer beauty and magnitude of it all.

-After a long day of hiking and eating sweet potato ice cream we spotted a snow monkey in the wild, a very exciting sight for a teenage girl (or sensible human) to say the least.
+After a long day of hiking and eating sweet potato ice cream, we spotted a snow monkey in the wild, a very exciting sight for a teenage girl (or sensible human) to say the least.
 On the way back to the train, exhausted and spent, my father proceeded to find me a little ceramic monkey to commemorate the day.
 My own special birthday monkey which still sits on my shelf today.

 Long story short, I have grown over the years to come to love my birthday.
 The less I seem to do the more and more the day means to me.
-I had originally planned this post to be all about a killer exciting cake I was going to make myself – I even bought a special cake pan, adorable cake stand, and all natural bees waxed candles to go with the bunting I was going to make.
+I had originally planned this post to be all about a killer exciting cake I was going to make myself - I even bought a special cake pan, adorable cake stand, and all-natural bees waxed candles to go with the bunting I was going to make.
 But the world had other ideas for me.
-Ideas such as getting a migraine the day before my birthday…..this is classic Sophie behaviour here.
+Ideas such as getting a migraine the day before my birthday.....this is classic Sophie behaviour here.

 So after spending the last two days in bed (and watching nearly all of season one of Gilmore Girls), no cake was made, no party was had, but I had a beautiful day re-coopering, re-living the '00, and breaking my two day long (not by choice) fast with my favourite vegan pizza.
 It was pretty good all in all.

-In place of cake this week, I am instead sharing a very exciting recipe for a herbal medicine that we could all use this time of year – Fire Cider!
+In place of cake this week, I am instead sharing a very exciting recipe for herbal medicine that we could all use this time of year - Fire Cider!

-Made out of a combination or ginger, horseradish, garlic, and turmeric, this concoction is anti-viral, immune-strengthening, and a decongestant.
+Made out of a combination of ginger, horseradish, garlic, and turmeric, this concoction is anti-viral, immune-strengthening, and a decongestant.
 The ingredients can vary depending on what you have on hand, but I like to stick fairly close to the original by adding onion, garlic, horseradish, ginger, + cayenne (or pepper) along with a few other additions for fun.
 Stay healthy, friends, and good luck warding off those nasty colds this season!

 * Fire cider has since been trademarked by a company who now owns and sells the product (and sues others who use the name), which is a gross exercise in the commodification of traditional knowledge.
 More can be found out about keeping fire cider free here.